Dawn at Your Doorstep

 WHY Parodarsh ?

-The rooster wakes up the sun each day, brings in the light, dispels darkness and asks humans to shed laziness and get to work.
+The rooster wakes up the sun each day, brings in light, good luck and positive energy.
+Each day, he dispels darkness and asks humans to shed laziness and get to work.
 He protects his brood, fights till death if challenged to a duel and generally minds his business with a lot of self-esteem and pride.
-For these very reasons, in ancient Persia it was a protective symbol associated with light and struggle against harm, evils and evil spirits.
-The crowing of a rooster signified a visit of angels, represented sun and light and symbolised, above all, hope in its purest form.
+For these very reasons, in ancient Persia crowing of a rooster was seen as a protective symbol associated with light and struggle against harm, evils and evil spirits.
+And for the same reason he is seen as a symbol of good luck practically all over the world.
 What an amazing bird to bring in all the positivity of the world right into your house!
 Truly, dawn at your doorstep.

 The idea that resonated

-In all my official visits here and abroad I had been instinctively coming back with roosters in various art forms.
-It all added up in an instant.
-I was going to push this ancient wisdom of Zoroastrian texts through Indian handicrafts.
+with roosters in various art forms.
+It brought in joy and yes, a whole lot of good luck for me.
+And, it all added up in an instant.
+I decided to push the ancient wisdom of rooster symbology in Zoroastrian texts through Indian handicrafts.
 The Indian handicrafts, with a rich legacy of over 2000 years became the canvas and the brilliant artists, many of them award winners, stepped forward to paint this canvas with their own unique interpretations of Parodarsh.

 And now you are a part of this canvas too!